khanh-alice/knative-build-demo/README.md

 ```

 - You can run task for `build-task` & `deploy-task` with their corresponding TaskRun yaml file `task-run-build.yaml` & `task-run-deploy.yaml`.
+  You will need to update your Kubernetes cluster's zone & name in `task-run-deploy.yaml`.

 ### Pipeline & PipelineRun